kamran890/kamran890.github.io/blog/projects/post1.md

         If the temperature in Meeting Room 1 is 2 degrees below the setpoint, turn on the heating mode and activate the heating relay for the HVAC system.
 If the temperature is 2 degrees above the setpoint, switch to cooling mode and activate the cooling relay.
 Otherwise, turn off both the heating and cooling relays.
 The setpoint is 73 degrees.
     </blockquote>

     If any information is missing, the system will prompt the user for the necessary details.
-Once all the information is provided, Smart Rule Engine will rephrase the rule and ask the user for confirmation to ensure the intent is correctly captured.
+Once all the information is provided, Chat2IoT will rephrase the rule and ask the user for confirmation to ensure the intent is correctly captured.
 Upon confirmation, the rule is created and activated.

     <p align="center">
         <img src="../images/blog/smart-rule-engine/create.png" style="width:50%;" alt="create"/><br>